 If you spend all your time before the holidays dreaming of the amazing foods you are going to cook up with the least amount of effort to impress those you love, put this Vegan Pot Pie on your list.

 It has a beautifully golden crust that makes the most delicious crispy, crackly sounds as you cut into it, and best of all you don't actually have to make it--you can simply use store-bought puff pastry.

 Underneath that crunchy goodness is a bubbling, steaming, nutritious stew of veggies flavored with fragrant herbs that'll take you all of 15 minutes to put together.
 And you can toss into it cubes of tofu or vegan sausage to make it even more nutritious and filling.

 I love pot pies with a passion, and so do many of you.
-Many moons ago I shared with all of you my vegan Mushroom Pot Pie and dozens of readers have written over the years to tell me it had been a lifechanger, literally.
-For many, it has become a Thanksgiving recipe tradition.
-I've even seen copycat versions of it pop up on so many vegan blogs since.
+Many moons ago I shared with all of you my vegan Mushroom Pot Pie and dozens of readers have written over the years to tell me it had been a life changer, literally.
+For many, they have become a Thanksgiving recipe tradition.

 This pot pie, I promise, is just as good.
 Try it once and you'll be making it over and over.

 What we love about this vegan pot pie

 - It has a divine puff pastry crust that requires almost no prep.

 - It's comfort food for the soul and the tummy!

 - It's versatile--you can mix and match your veggies.
 More on that later.